DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 DR as the Great Void calls out to them.
 Each additional card played grants +1 modifier.

-6. **Burned** As an action, a Dealer can make a DR 3 Intuition check to stop the burning.
+6. **Burned** As a Minor Action, a Dealer can make a DR 3 Intuition check to stop the burning.
 On a failure, they take 1 damage bypassing AP.

-7. **Poisoned** At the start of their turn, a Dealer makes a DR 3 Vitality Check to shake off the effects of the poison.
+7. **Poisoned** At the start of their turn, as a Free Action, a Dealer makes a DR 3 Vitality Check to shake off the effects of the poison.
 On a failure, they take 1 damage bypassing AP.

-8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand (1).
-A Dealer makes a DR 3 Strength Check at the end of their turn to attempt to end the freeze.
+8. **Frozen** Movement speed is reduced by half and all skill checks are drawn at Lower Hand.
+A Dealer makes a DR 3 Strength Check as a Free Action at the end of their turn to attempt to end the freeze.

 ### Health and Armor